NASCAR Cup Series at Dover Motor Speedway

-Stock car races in the NASCAR Cup Series were held annually at Dover Motor Speedway in Dover, Delaware since 1969 to 2025.
-The race was named Autotrader EchoPark Automotive 400 for sponsorship reasons.
+Stock car races in the NASCAR Cup Series are held annually at Dover Motor Speedway in Dover, Delaware from 1969–2025, and then resuming in 2027.

 From 1971 through 2020, a second Cup race was held at Dover in the fall.

+Current race

+The Autotrader EchoPark Automotive 400 is the name of the summer race, Denny Hamlin is the defending winner of the race, having won it in 2025.

 History

 The 2013 FedEx 400, won by Tony Stewart after a late-race penalty took Jimmie Johnson out of contention.

 The 2020 race was postponed to August due to the COVID-19 pandemic and became a doubleheader with the second race.
 Both events were named the Drydene 311 as their race lengths were shortened.
 For 2021, the race length was restored to 400 miles.